Brickrouge/Brickrouge/README.md

 ## Widgets

 Brickrouge's widgets are what is generally called [custom HTML elements](https://www.google.com/search?q=html+custome+elements).
 Widget types are associated with a JavaScript constructor and Brickrouge makes sure that widgets are constructed when the DOM is ready or updated, or when the `widget` custom property of an element is obtained.

+> All widgets mechanisms are handled by the [Brickrouge.js][] library, you might want to check it out.

 The following is an example of a very simple widget, when it is constructed its background is set to the color defined by the data attribute `color`: